xiangwuyan/xiangwuyan.github.io/_pages/about.md

 * B.S. in  logistics management,Zhengzhou University of Light Industry, 2015.9-2019.6
 * M.S. in  logistics engineering, Zhengzhou University of Light Industry, 2019.9-2022.6
-* Ph.D in  International trade, Zhejiang University of Finance and Economics, 2022.9-2025.6 (expected)
+* Ph.D in  International trade, Zhejiang University of Finance and Economics, 2022.9-2025.6

 ---